fcboucher/BBMV/Tutorial-BBMV.md

 fit2$aic
 fit0$aic
 ```
-*fit4* should be the best model by far since no other form of the FPK model can accomodate two peaks.
+*fit4* should be the best model by far since no other form of the FPK model can accommodate two peaks.

 We can measure the time it takes to reach stationarity in the FPK model using the function *charac_time*:
 ```r